GENERALBYTESCOM/batm_test_public/README.md

   1680×1050 (16:10)
   1440×900  (16:10)
   1280×800  (16:10)
-- Tests are optimized for these resolutions.
+- Tests are optimized for these screen resolutions.
 Using other resolutions may reduce the reliability of SikuliX visual matching.